ropensci/roweb/_drafts/2017-09-12-patentsview.md

 Technical Workshop](http://www.patentsview.org/workshop/).

-[2] These two parameters end up getting translated into a MySQL query by the API's server, which then gets sent to a back-end USPTO database.
-`query` and `fields` are used to create the query's `WHERE` and `SELECT` clauses, respectively.
+[2] These two parameters end up getting translated into a MySQL query by the API's server, which then gets sent to a back-end database. `query` and `fields` are used to create the query's `WHERE` and `SELECT` clauses, respectively.

 [3] There is a slightly more in-depth definition that says that these